MeSabya/LeetCodeProgramsInPython/DynamicProgrammingPattern/0-1KnapSackPattern/Minimum Subset Sum Difference/RecursionMinimum Subset Sum Difference.md

 ## Problem Statement#

-Given a set of positive numbers, partition the set into two subsets with a minimum difference between their subset sums.
+Given a set of **positive numbers**, partition the set into two subsets with a minimum difference between their subset sums.

 ### Example 1:#
 Input: {1, 2, 3, 9}